Wenquan-Li/Wenquan-Li.github.io/_news/announcement_2.md

 related_posts: false
 ---

-📝 I will join Xi’an Jiaotong-Liverpool University International Business School Suzhou as an Assistant Professor in Finance in 2024.
+📝 Will join Xi’an Jiaotong-Liverpool University International Business School Suzhou as an Assistant Professor in Finance in 2024.